-Save for a few exceptions, going forward I will only put gems on top of 18k gold or palladium white gold rings.
+Going forward I will only put gems on top of 18k gold or palladium white gold rings.

-But I will continue to create gem-less sterling silver works in the OneFooter series – but not with gems.
+Having said that, I will continue to create gem-less sterling silver works in the OneFooter series – but not with gems.

 Why will I no longer make these rings in sterling silver?

 In order to explain this, I will have to get a wee bit technical.

 Sterling silver, often stamped ‘925’, is made from 925 parts pure silver, out of a thousand total parts, and 75 parts copper (i.e. sterling silver is 92.5% pure silver, and 7.5% copper).
 That copper quotient is added for strength – pure silver is very very soft.
 So you want that copper in silver you wear on the body.

 Ok, so: in order to add bezels to any ring, serious heat needs to be applied – the bezel will be soldered into place with the use of a torch.
 If there are several bezels to be added, this heating process will have to be repeated several times (and/or some bezels require multiple solders, depending on how complicated the construction of the ring is).

 The main problem lies in the fact that, every time such heat is applied to sterling silver, if further brings the copper content to the surface of the metal, creating a dark shadow on the surface.
 The only way to remove this dark shadow (known as ‘firescale’) is by mechanical methods: sanding and polishing.